sarafuller2018/Password-Generator/README.md

 ## Usage

-When the user clicks the "Generate Password" button, a series of questions will pop up in the browser asking them to choose criteria to include in their password.
+When the user clicks the "Generate Password" button, a series of questions will pop up in the browser asking them to choose from different criteria to include in their password.
 The user must choose at least one of the given criteria and will have a password between 8 and 128 characters.
 When the user reaches the end of the prompts, they will receive a randomly generated password displayed on their screen.

 ## Credits